Hizzyblaise/convcalc/README.md

 This program sample is about converting some specific quantity to kilogrammes with python as the programming language using streamlit to make it accessable as a web application.

-To run this program you must python and streamlit installed
+To run this program you must have python and streamlit installed

 pip install python